GraphicsProgramming/blog/blog/2025/2025-10-19-uis-are-hard/index.md

 ![Templated Fields](template-stuff.webp)

 I said earlier the engine treats the UI tree as essentially read-only, right?
 So what happened?
-The template system happened, that's what.
+The template system happened.

-Before that, quickly, `DownBox` flows all child dialogs as rows and `AcrossBox` flows all child dialogs as columns. `Node` is expected to have no children, applies no flow, and is basically undefined behavior if you try it. (`Node` is mostly symbolic; you can absolutely have `DownBox` as a leaf.)

 ## How Templates Expand

 When the UI loader encounters a `Template` node, it is put aside into a separate "templates" list, noting the name, and moves on to the next top-level node.
-When it encounters an XML node of the name format `ValidNodeType:TemplateName`, the template system kicks in, and it's rather simple (in theory).
+When it encounters an XML node of the name format `ValidNodeType:TemplateName`, the template system gets to work.

 The previously-set-aside node now acts like it was copied and pasted in-place.